Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

 \section{Estimating fiscal multipliers}

 This section applies our proposed non-Gaussian proxy weighting approach to estimate the effects of exogenous changes in tax revenues and government spending.
-First, we describe the data and show that the time series feature a sizeable degree of non-Gaussianity.
-Thereafter our main findings are discussed.
-We find a larger government spending than tax multiplier and show that our proposed approach leads to different elasticities of tax revenues and government spending, respectively, compared to \citet{mertens2014reconciliation} and \citet{caldara2017analytics}.
-Moreover, we provide evidence indicating that the fiscal and non-fiscal proxies used by \citet{mertens2014reconciliation} and \citet{caldara2017analytics}, respectively, do not fulfill the crucial exogeneity assumption which biases the results of Gaussian proxy approaches.
-Finally, we construct new fiscal and non-fiscal proxies that are orthogonal to the structural shocks of the VAR model and thus can be used in a standard proxy VAR.
-The estimated multipliers using the new proxies using a Gaussian proxy approach are very similar to the ones of our baseline non-Gaussian proxy weighting approach.
+First, we describe the data and show that the time series feature a sizable degree of non-Gaussianity.
+Then our main findings are discussed.
+We find a larger government spending than tax multiplier.
+We provide evidence indicating that the fiscal and non-fiscal proxies used by \citet{mertens2014reconciliation} and \citet{caldara2017analytics}, respectively, do not fulfill the crucial exogeneity assumption, which biases the results of Gaussian proxy approaches.